jisfy/tmx-tools/README.md

 TmxTools is a set of tools to help you work with TileMaps.
 Particularly with those with a [.tmx](http://docs.mapeditor.org/en/latest/reference/tmx-map-format/) format.

-TmxTools is written in JavaScript, and can be used as a Node.js module or as a command line utility.
+It is written entirely in JavaScript, and can be used as a Node.js module or as a command line utility.

 ## Turning a bitmap into a TileMap